mattsantand/pynumericalphasematching/README.md

 ## Author

-* Matteo Santandrea, University of Paderborn
+* Matteo Santandrea, University of Paderborn.

 ## License

-his project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgment
 * Benjamin Brecht, University of Paderborn (*pump.py* module)